whatsupmailbox/whatsupmailbox.github.io/_posts/2016-05-14-Studio-Calico-Planner-Kit-Subscription-May-2016-Review.md

 <br>

 <p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> This month's kit was bright in colors and had a clock theme to it too.
 I love and will be using every single item in this kit, so much that I've already used some of the items as you can see from my review.
-Studio Calico makes great stationery items and their planner kit includes other brands as well so you get a good variety.
+Studio Calico makes great stationery items and you get a good variety too.
 I think it's a great subscription to have for your basic planner needs, and I've been enjoying them for a few months now and so far so good.
 Can't wait for next month's delivery and theme!</p>

 <p>Interested in subscribing?
 You can <a href="http://www.studiocalico.com/kits/film-club/planner-kit/subscribe" target="_blank"><big>subscribe here</big></a> and start receiving their monthly planner kit bags filled with colorful goodies!</p>